 Instructions

-In a large soup pot, or preferably large Dutch oven, over medium-low heat, heat olive oil, then add butter and let melt.
-Add onions, garlic, bell pepper, celery and parsley.
+In a large soup pot, or preferably a large Dutch oven, over medium-low heat, heat olive oil, then add butter and let it melt.
+Add onions, garlic, bell pepper, celery, and parsley.
 Cook until soft, about 8 minutes.

 Add tomatoes (break them up with your hands as you add them to the pot), and add the juice from the can.

-Add the clam juice, wine, bay leaf, basil, oregano, thyme, red pepper flakes, salt, and lemon juice; bring to just a boil, then reduce heat and simmer for 1 hour.
+Add the clam juice, wine, bay leaves, basil, oregano, thyme, red pepper flakes, salt, and lemon juice; bring to just a boil, then reduce the heat and simmer for 1 hour.

-NOTE: At this point, stock may be refrigerated, covered and kept up to 2 days before serving.
-Just bring the stock back to a boil about 20 minutes before serving, lower the heat, and progress with the recipe.
+NOTE: At this point, stock may be refrigerated, covered, and kept up to 2 days before serving.
+Just bring the stock back to a boil about 20 minutes before serving, lower the heat, and proceed with the recipe.

 Scrub the clams and mussels with a small stiff brush under cold running water; remove beards from mussels.